EMC China Lab

 What is CE certification?

 CE certification is limited to essential safety requirements that do not endanger human, animal, and goods safety, rather than general quality requirements.
-The harmonized directive only stipULates the main requirements, and the general directive requirements are the tasks of the standards.
+The harmonized directive only stipulates the main requirements, and the general directive requirements are the tasks of the standards.
 Therefore, the accurate meaning is: the ce mark is a safety conformity mark rather than a quality conformity mark.
 It constitutes the core of the European directive's "main requirements."

 The "CE" mark is a safety certification mark and is regarded as a passport for manufacturers to open and enter the European market.
 CE stands for "Conformité Européenne," which means European Conformity.